simesy/satis/README.md

 and you can read the [original README](https://github.com/composer/satis/blob/master/README.md) about this product.

-The only modifications from the upstream solution should be:
+Some modifications from the upstream solution should be:

+- remove test files and such
-- govcms-package-mirror.json
+- add govcms-package-mirror.json
-- .ahoy.yml
+- add .ahoy.yml
-- .gitignore tweaks, etc
+- add .gitignore tweaks, etc
-- Dockerfile is changed for Lagoon
+- change Dockerfile is changed for Lagoon

 ### Usage / build